-1997 ECONOMIC CENSUS INTRODUCTION 3
+1997 ECONOMIC CENSUS INTRODUCTION 3 This page is intentionally blank.

 Manufacturing

 SCOPE

 The 1997 Economic Census - Manufacturing covers all manufacturing establishments with one or more paid employees.
 Manufacturing is defined as the mechanical, physical, or chemical transformation of materials or substances into new products.
 The assembly of components into new products is also considered manufacturing, except when it is appropriately classified as construction.